rommapp/romm/DEVELOPER-SETUP.md

 # Environment setup

-## Create the mock structure with at least one rom
+## Create the mock structure with at least one rom for manually testing

 ```sh
 mkdir -p romm_mock/library/roms/switch